mezh-hq/react-seat-toolkit/README.md

       - Change seat labels ✓
       - Change seat status ✓
       - Group seats together into categories ✓
-      - Categorier (Manage seat categories) ✓
+      - Categorizer (Manage seat categories) ✓

     - **Pen**
       - Draw on the layout using a pen tool to create custom shapes ✓